Board

 David Padilla (United States of America)

 Dr Padilla was Assistant Executive Secretary of the Inter-American Commission on Human Rights from 1980 to 2001.
-He holds a PhD in Law from the University of Detroit as well as masters degrees in international affairs, international law and public administration.
-He taught at the American University law school between 1987-1996.
+He holds a PhD in Law from the University of Detroit as well as master’s degrees in international affairs, international law and public administration.
+He taught at the American University law school from 1987-1996.
 He is currently extraordinary professor at the Centre for Human Rights, University of Pretoria.

 See list of our former Board members